Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 healthcare costs strain budgets

-Wondering how much healthcare will eat into your budget in Portland?
-You’ll pay roughly $400–$500 monthly for a mid-level insurance plan as a single adult, and out-of-pocket medical expenses add up: an average doctor visit runs about $218.48.
-Annual medical expenses for one adult average $2,676; a family of three may see about $10,555.
-Prescription drug costs push totals higher, and Portland’s healthcare costs sit roughly 13.6% above the national average.
-You should plan monthly allocations for premiums, co-pays, prescriptions, and unexpected visits.
+Healthcare is a significant line item in Portland.
+A single adult pays roughly $400–$500 monthly for a mid-level insurance plan.
+Out-of-pocket costs add up fast: an average doctor visit runs about $218.48.
+Annual medical expenses for one adult average $2,676, while a family of three may see about $10,555.
+Prescription drug costs push totals higher.
+Portland’s healthcare costs sit roughly 13.6% above the national average.

 Reality Impact